creativenull/efmls-configs-nvim/README.md

 ## Setup

-See also `:help efmls-configs-setup` to view inside neovim.
+See also `:help efmls-configs-setup` to view docs inside neovim.

 To get started, make a `languages` table that define the linters/formatters for the language.
 Or use the defaults provided by this plugin if you don't want to list for each language.